Miles Station

 Mike Musgrove - Drums

 Mike has been playing the drums for numerous years, playing as the house band drummer at Nashville North for twelve years.
 Opening from every major country star under the sun - from Willie Nelson to Loretta Lynn.
 More information on Mike will be coming your way.
-Mike is living in Springfield, Illinois with his wife, Heather, and a son.
+Mike lives in Springfield, Illinois with his wife, Heather, and a son, Skyler.

 John Hand - Keys/Vocals